Last updated on :24 Feb, 2026

 Multani Mitti is highly effective in controlling excessive oil production due to its high absorbency and may help balance the skin’s pH level [3].
 It absorbs excess sebum, which helps to keep pores unclogged, making it ideal for oily skin types.
 A study confirms that Fuller’s Earth efficiently removes surface dirt and absorbs excess oil, keeping the skin appearing fresh and matte [4].

 According to classical Ayurveda, an increase in Pitta dosha can manifest as inflammatory skin conditions like acne [5].
 Multani Mitti is traditionally regarded as having a cooling (Shita Virya) and drying (Ruksha Guna) effect that may help balance aggravated Pitta when used externally, thereby helping to calm the appearance of inflammation and oiliness [6].
-Its oil-absorbing nature aids in managing acne by:
+Its oil-absorbing nature can help in managing acne by:

 The presence of magnesium chloride in Multani Mitti may contribute to its anti-acne benefits, although its primary role is as a drying agent [7].